• Skip to primary navigation

 Henri Mouhot

-All images copyright © Thaddeus Pope.
+Text and images copyright © Thaddeus Pope.
 All rights reserved.
+No unauthorised use, reproduction, distribution, or publication without prior written permission.

 The smiling stone faces at Prasat Bayon in the Angkor Archaeological Park